keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

 The initiative of exploring resources, spending time to digest them and keeping them neatly in place is to facilitate and enrich my future work.

-<mark>Shelving references at specific locations, highly attached to their source context, does not really help mobilise processed knowledge or encourage their subsequent application beyond their origin subject.</mark>
+> Shelving references at specific locations, highly attached to their source context, does not really help **mobilise processed knowledge** or **encourage their subsequent application** beyond their origin subject.

 ![Screenshot of my Zotero bibliography library.](/images/blog/DRef-Zotero-example.png)
 <div class="extras cap" markdown="1">